Batchu-Vikram-Sri-Durganand/MERN_REACT/README.md

 # MERN REACT

-This repository contains 6 React tasks that showcase various skills and implementations using React framework.
+This repository contains 6 React tasks that showcase various skills and implementations using the React framework.

 ## Table of Contents